lykmapipo/env/DOCUMENTATION.md

 ##### Returns

-- `Boolean`  true if its a development node environment else false
+- `boolean`  true if its a development node environment else false

 #### isProduction()

-check if node environment is production
+Check if node environment is production